 - If outside agencies e.g. the Educational Psychologist have been involved suggestions are normally provided that can be used at home.

 - If your child has a THRIVE plan this will identify actions you can carry out at home.

 - We work closely with parents of children identified with special needs and also offer the support of our PSA, Mrs Sandra Maggs, who can work with parents and carers to and/or sign post them to other services and support networks.
 Sandra can be contacted on 07904491207 or email firstname.lastname@example.org

-- Where appropriate children may be identified for further support through a DAF (Devon assessment framework) this will be drawn up in with parents and will be a plan to support your child at home and at school.
+- Where appropriate children may be identified for further support through an Early Help assessment.This will be carried out with parents and a plan put in place to support your child at home and at school.

 - For those children with more complex needs an Education and health care plan (EHCP) may be actioned, (this replaces the statementing process.)

 - These processes are talked through with parents and we signpost to Devon information and advice service (formerly Devon parent partnership) for additional advice in providing an impartial and supportive service to parents and carers. http://www.devonias.org.uk/

 8.How are the school’s resources allocated and matched to children’s special educational needs?